delftswa/delftswa.github.io/chapters/syncany/index.md

 *cryptography* component.
 This component encapsulates the security provided by Syncany.
 As demanded by Syncany's context, the cryptography component uses BouncyCastle behind the scenes to perform the encryption and decryption.
-The complexity of the cryptography component is primarily found in determing what to encrypt and how to ensure that not only data but also metadata is hidden.
+The complexity of the cryptography component is primarily found in determining what to encrypt and how to ensure that not only data but also metadata is hidden.

 Interaction with storage (both local and remote) is managed by the *data access*